sueDCBV/Tableau_CityBike/README.md

 ## Dashboard
 - Answers most of the business questions required.
-- Insights:
+### Insights:
--- The average miles ridden per trip is: 3.44 miles. (we assume average speed is 12 mph) -- In Apr-2017 we got the highest peak of growth in trips: 80%.
+- The average miles ridden per trip is: 3.44 miles. (we assume average speed is 12 mph)
+- In Apr-2017 we got the highest peak of growth in trips: 80%.
 In 2018, the number os trip are more stable, trend to growth.
---
+- On winter season there is a normal decressing of trips.